 - Can I claim if was partly to blame for my car accident?

-- What happens when both drivers are partly to blame, also known as split liability?
+- What happens when both drivers are partly to blame, also known as a split liability?

 - What can I claim for in split liability claims?